jimryan/LocalTerra/README.md

 <br/>

-## What is LocalTerra?
+## What is Terrarium?

-LocalTerra is a complete Terra testnet and ecosystem containerized with Docker and orchestrated with a simple `docker-compose` file, designed to make it easy for smart contract developers to test out their contracts on a sandboxed environment before moving to a live testnet or mainnet.
+Terrarium is a complete Terra testnet and ecosystem containerized with Docker and orchestrated with a simple `docker-compose` file, designed to make it easy for smart contract developers to test out their contracts on a sandboxed environment before moving to a live testnet or mainnet.

-LocalTerra comes pre-configured with opinionated, sensible defaults for a standard testing environment.
-If other projects mention testing on LocalTerra, they are referring to the settings defined in this repo.
+Terrarium comes pre-configured with opinionated, sensible defaults for a standard testing environment.
+If other projects mention testing on Terrarium, they are referring to the settings defined in this repo.

-The advantages of LocalTerra over a public testnet are that:
+The advantages of Terrarium over a public testnet are that:

 - world state is easily modifiable
 - quick to reset for quick iterations